sebastianmaier/Backbone.localStorage/README.md

+## Added: If no localStorage property is defined on the model or collection, the original Backbone.sync will be used

 # Backbone localStorage Adapter v1.0

 Quite simply a localStorage adapter for Backbone.
 It's a drop-in replacement for Backbone.Sync() to handle saving to a localStorage database.